ng-learn-org/workshop/README.md

       )
     )

-    it "should attach a list of awesomeThings to the scope", -> expect(scope.fullName).toBe "Santiago Esteva"
+    it "should compose the fullName based on firstName and lastName attributed from prexisting profile object", -> expect(scope.fullName).toBe "Santiago Esteva"
   ```